 - Intracranial abscess

 - Osteomyelitis (refractory)

 - Delayed radiation injury (soft tissue and bony necrosis)

 - Comprimised grafts and flaps

 What Should I Wear?

 We put safety first.
 We will provide you with clothing to wear during your treatment.
-Please do not wear any of the following items when you come to the center for HBO therapy:
+Please do not wear any of the following items when you come to the center for Hyperbaric Oxygen Therapy:

 - Wigs or hair pieces

 - Nail polish that has been on less than 24 hours.
 You can paint your nails at least 24 hours before an HBO treatment.

 - Loose fitting dentures